ironArray/Caterva2/doc/tutorials/web-client.md

 scale: 50%
 ---

-Viewing metadata
+Viewing metadata #TODO update
 ```

+Clicking on "Download" will allow you to save the whole dataset to your computer.

 The Web client is a work in progress, and it will be improved in future versions.
-For instance, it will allow you to download datasets in different formats, and to upload new datasets to the publisher.
-It will also allow you to browse the contents of a dataset, and to plot it in different ways.